elchs/LetoDBf/Readme.txt

  cFlag define: LETO_NO_THREAD=1 set for xHB will disable this and the need for threading function, [ C-compiler: note that xBuilder doesn't store used C-compiler -- change it on demand.
    XCC: can't compile 3rd party 'lz4.c', compile it with PellesC >= 4.5 manually,
         and replace it in list of files for xBuilder with resulting 'lz4.obj': pocc.exe -Fo"obj\lz4.obj" -Ot -I"include" -I"source\3rd\lz4\lib" -I%PATH_XHB%"\include"
                  -I%PATH_POCC%"\Include" -I%PATH_POCC%"\include\Win" "source\3rd\lz4\lib\lz4.c"
  ]

  DEMO: one single demo 'test_mem.exe.xbp' is designed and tested with PellesC ( POCC ) V8.0 [ >= 6.0 ]
- For this lib 'crtmt.lib' is in link list, other C-compiler may replace that "crtmt.lib" with one of their distribution -- XCC, and RDD lib with disabled thread have to remove it from list.
+ For this lib 'crtmt.lib' is in link list, other C-compiler may replace that "crtmt.lib" with one of their distribution ( cw32mt.lib, libcmt.lib .. )
+ XCC, and RDD lib with disabled thread have to remove library from list.
  Same way you can build other examples "test_[func|filt|dbf|dbfe|var|file]"

  YOUR APP:
+ like above demo: link a MultiThread C runtime lib,
- Each '.prg' for a xHB LetoDBf project have to include "rddleto.ch", this is done by xHB switch:
+ #include "rddleto.ch" for each '.prg' of a xHB LetoDBf project by xHB switch: "/u+rddleto.ch".
- "/u+rddleto.ch"
- One source file of your project, i suggest that with function main(), should:
+ One source file of your project, i suggest that with function main() and Leto_Connect(),
- REQUEST LETO
+ should: REQUEST LETO
+ (*) Codepage-names of xHB and server build with Harbour may be different, that needs to set up a 'name translation table' -- see LETO_ADDCDPTRANSLATE()